asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 title: AsyncAPI Structure
 weight: 32
 ---
 The structure of a AsyncAPI document can be defined as a specific format in which the document of the specification is to be written.
-An AsyncAPI document may be made up of a single document or be divided into multiple, connected parts at the discretion of the developer.
+An AsyncAPI document may be made up of a single document or be divided into multiple, connected parts at your discretion.
 In the latter case, Reference Objects are used.
 The structure of a AsyncAPI document has certain fields that need to be followed and implemented.
+Structure of a AsyncAPI document lays out the blueprint for you to write down your specification based on your application.

 ## Root Elements
-Root elements of an AsyncAPI document provide an overview of the API's characteristics and behavior.These root elements collectively define the structure, metadata, endpoints, channels, components and more of a AsyncAPI document.
+Root elements of an AsyncAPI document provide an overview of the API's characteristics and behavior.
+These root elements collectively define the structure, metadata, endpoints, channels, components and more of a AsyncAPI document.
 They provide a comprehensive overview of the API's characteristics and behavior.

 ```mermaid
 graph LR